 D. Election Committee Proceedings

-1. The Election Committee shall consider all facts it deems appropriate to resolve an election protest and may, in its discretion, hold hearings concerning any such protests.
+1. The Election Committee shall consider all facts it deems appropriate to resolve an election protest and may, in its discretion, hold conference call hearings concerning any such protests.
 All affected candidates will receive a copy of the protest and any evidence submitted in support of the protest, and will have the opportunity to submit evidence to the Election Committee.
-The Election Committee shall render its written recommendation as promptly as possible, but in no event more than (30) calendar days of receipt of the protest.
+The Election Committee shall render its written recommendation as promptly as possible, but in no event more than (30) days of receipt of the protest.
 If neither party files an appeal from the Election Committee’s recommendation, the Board of Directors may, within three (3) business days from the expiration of the seven (7) day appeal period set forth in D.2, below, review the Election Committee’s recommendation and either affirm, modify or reverse the Election Committee’s recommendation.

-2. Any party may file an appeal from the recommendation of the Election Committee to the Board of Directors.
-Appeals must be filed within seven (7) business days of the Election Committee’s recommendation.
+2. Any party may file an appeal from the decision of the Election Committee to the Board of Directors.
+Appeals must be filed within seven (7) business days of the Election Committee’s decision.
 The Board may solicit additional evidence or decide the protest on the basis of the evidence submitted to the Election Committee.
 The Board shall render its written decision as promptly as possible, but in no event more than (30) calendar days of receipt of the protest.
 All decisions of the Board on election protests are final and binding.